The OECD and Southeast Asia

 - The OECD is committed to promote open government as well as to fight transnational corruption in order to enhance public sector integrity to restore public trust in government.
 Seven Southeast Asian countries have already taken part in the framework of the ADB/OECD Anti-Corruption Initiative for Asia-Pacific.

 - The OECD publishes a bi-annual Government at a Glance, a dashboard of key indicators to enable international comparisons of public sector performance.
-Southeast Asian Government at a Glance will be released at the end of 2017.
+A regional Southeast Asian Government at a Glance publication will be released by the end of 2018.

 - The ASEAN-OECD Good Regulatory Practice Network (GRPN) builds upon the longstanding partnership of the OECD with Southeast Asia on regulatory reform both regionally through APEC and ASEAN as well as bilaterally with individual ASEAN member states.
 The latest publications on the region include Implementing Good Regulatory Practice in Malaysia and Business regulation pillars: Good regulatory practice for ASEAN.